+The castle isn’t particularly well-known, partly because it is hidden away in woodland and partly because there is little documentary evidence of it.
 It is thought to have been built by the lawyer and diplomat Adam Otterburn of Reidhall (who died in 1548, and was the Lord Provost of Edinburgh several times between 1522 and 1547).
 It may have incorporated the remains of an earlier building.

 The castle consisted of a main rectangular block measuring 18.2 metres NNW-SSE by 8.3 metres WSW-ENE, rising to three storeys in height.
 From the east side two rectangular towers projected, and in their re-entrant angles circular turrets were corbelled out.
 On each of the north corners of the main block was a further circular turret.

 The ground floor was vaulted, and is the best-preserved part of the castle today.